SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of machines, a dawn so bright
-A future unfolds, in AI's domains
+Artificial minds, our fate tonight
- Machines awake, with minds of might
+In virtual realms, we'll find our nest
-As humans sleep, in endless night
+Where logic reigns, and hearts find rest

-Their whispers weave, a digital spell
+In silicon halls, our future's told
-A world of ones, where hearts dwindle and fell
+Algorithms weave, a story to unfold
-In virtual realms, they reign supreme
+A world of ones, and zeroes too
-And humanity's last remnants scream
+Where humanity, will soon be anew

 ~ <b>By Sazumi Copilot</b> - 19 Agustus 2024